TaoWangzj/LLFormer/README.md

 #### News
+- **Jan 11, 2023:** Our paper is selected for an ORAL presentation at AAAI 2023
 - **Dec 24, 2022:** Pre-trained models are released!
 - **Dec 23, 2022:** Codes is released!
 - **Dec 23, 2022:** Homepage is released!